 The best way to protect your internet traffic for your iPhone and iPad is to use a VPN.
 But going through all the VPNs on offer can be a big task, which is why we’ve done the work for you.

-Below, we’re going to list our 5 favorite VPNs you should be using for your iPhone or iPad.
+Below, we’re going to list in detail our 5 best VPNs for iPhone or iPad.

-With this VPN software, you can browse privately with ultra-level security on your iPhone, iPad, and all other iOS devices.
-This client supports iOS 8, 9, 10, and 11.
-Setup is pretty easy too: after installation, simply choose one of the 148 server locations and enjoy a seamless VPN experience while remaining anonymous and protected online.
+This client supports iOS 8 and newer.
+Setup is pretty easy too: after installation, simply choose one of the 90+ countries and enjoy a seamless VPN experience while remaining anonymous and protected online.

 ExpressVPN offers lightning-fast speeds, the capability to access geo-blocked websites and services like Netflix, BBC iPlayer, Hulu, etc. You can also use this service for P2P file-sharing like torrenting reliably.